Tanilogy/tani/README.md

 ## Important

-Do not start editing the dialect files, till the concepts are clearly identified and organized a logical taxonomy.
+1. Do not start editing the dialect files, till the concepts are clearly identified and organized a logical taxonomy.
 Any change in the structure of the `concepts` directory will destructively affect the dialect files.
+2. Make sure to quote any string that contains YAML special characters.

 ## Adding concepts